-COVID-19 Secure - Opening places of worship after lockdown
+COVID-19 Secure - places of worship

 The challenges COVID-19 has presented to places of worship have been particularly significant.
 Not being able to provide spiritual support face to face in the local community at a time of national crisis being one of them.

-However, now places of worship are able to reopen for a broader range of activities, making sure everyone remains safe will be a priority for you.
+Making sure everyone remains safe will be a priority for you.

 The current position

 Local restrictions will determine what you can do at your place of worship.
 These vary across England, Wales, Scotland and Northern Ireland.
 In some cases, it might mean that your place of worship has to close except for certain activities.

 If you can open it is important to remember that some activities may still not be able to take place.